-- Module 1 provides a solid foundation on climate science and international agreements;
+Module 1, which provides a solid foundation on climate science and international agreements, was prepared by Alice McGushin who works on the Lancet Countdown reports.

-- Module 2 summarizes the health impacts associated with climate change on a global scale;
+Module 2, which summarizes the health impacts associated with climate change on a global scale, was also prepared by Alice McGushin.

-- Module 4 discusses the major sources of climate emissions and the trends over time in emissions for each province and territory and for Canada as a whole;
+Module 4, which discusses the major sources of climate emissions and the trends over time for each province and territory, and for Canada as a whole, was prepared by Bora Plumptre who works for the Pembina Institute.

-- Module 6 discusses the actions that can be taken in health care facilities to mitigate and adapt to climate change;
+Module 6, which discusses the actions that can be taken in health care facilities to mitigate and adapt to climate change, was prepared by Linda Varangu who is an Engineer and was the Executive Director for the Canadian Coalition for Green Health Care for a decade.